epsil/epsil.github.io/gll/index.md

 We now turn to the issue of efficiency.
 Currently, none of the functions cache their results.
 That is wasteful because parsing is a such a repetitious task.
 If each function maintains a table over its input and output values, it can avoid calculating things twice by returning the cached value instead.
 This is called *memoization*.

-In Racket, it is easy to write a `memo`{.scheme} function that takes any function as input and wraps it in a memoization routine.
+In Racket, it is easy to write a `memo` function that takes any function as input and wraps it in a memoization routine.
 The wrapper takes the input arguments and looks them up in a memoization table.
 If it finds an output value, it just returns that.
 If not, then it calls the original function, saves its output in the table, and returns the output.
 Future calls with the same arguments will return the memoized value.
 The following is loosely adapted from [*SICP*](#abelson96-sicp):

 ```scheme
 (define (memo fn)